binary42/avedac/README.txt

 -----------------------------------------------------------------------------

 ****Important ****
-This not a a pure Java software package.
+This not a pure Java software package.
 This software includes C++, Matlab, and Java code.
 It currently only works on Linux/Fedora, however certain components will also build on MacOSx.
 To build the entire package, you need: